BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_15.md

 Gosh, Allen and Alice are so cool.

-Once you get control, take the time to fly over to Eclysia Pyramid if you'd like.
-Head up the stairs to the right and follow the path: you'll be able to fight **Galarian Corsola** up here!

-Then, head back to League Administration.
-Interact with the thing at the table and select Path 1.
+Return to League Administration.
+Enter the bottom room and go right.

 ## Diamond Route

-During the conversation Erin and Kanon have on the boat, if you had previously spoken to Erin in the Magnolia Library towards the beginning of the game, you'll get Relationship Points (+2 Erin).
+Select Path 1: the Diamond Route.

+**Relationship Point Choices**:
+- Talk to Erin at the Magnolia Library way earlier in the game (+2 Erin)

 On the boat, choose whether you'll activate Interceptor's Wish.
 If you do, Erin will be using *your team*, whereas if you don't, she uses hers.
-Battle advice is easier to give when I know what your team is gonna be, so for this guide I will not be activating it.
+I prefer not to activate Interceptor's Wish.

+!newself(["Erin",:CANDIDGIRL,5])

 Follow the underwater path.
 Inside the manor, avoid the Regice, as you'll have to fight them.
 Make your way through the path here, watch the scene in the courtyard, then head onto the roof.

 Follow the path to the right, then talk to Angie on the rooftop.
+Enter the left door.

+!battle(["Ada",:SERVANT,0])

+Take the left door on the higher floor.

+!battle(["Berenice",:SERVANT,0])

+!battle(["Havilah",:SERVANT,0])

+!battle(["Hagith",:SERVANT,0])

-Enter the left door and beat the maid.
-Take the left door on the higher floor in this complicated room, then beat the maids as you follow the path.
-Back in the Shellder room, head east onto the rooftop, this time following the path right through the dance room!
+Head back east to return to the rooftop, this time following the path right through the dance room!

 Enter the window to the baby's room, then follow the path down the stairs.

+!battle(["Hannah",:SERVANT,0])

 Try to exit the bottom door in the next room.
 After a conversation with Kanon return to the rooftop.
 Head back out the window at the bottom, then drop down the first spot on the roof you can from the right.

+Inside, get the *Dungeon Key*.

+**Relationship Point Choices**:
-Inside, get the *Dungeon Key* and talk to the book for some relationship points (Erin +4, Kanon +4).
+- Talk to the book in Anju's office (Erin +4, Kanon +4)

 After exiting the office on top, go left, down, across the outside area, left through the lower level left door, then left, up, and left into the Ballroom.

-Ice Soldiers Erin and Kanon (No Field)
--   Absol, Level 90. @ NeverMeltIce.
-    -   Ice Shard
-    -   Icicle Crash
-    -   Blizzard
-    -   Scald
--   Salamence, Level 90. @ NeverMeltIce.
-    -   Ice Shard
-    -   Icicle Crash
-    -   Blizzard
-    -   Scald
+!battle(["Erin & Kanon",:ICESOLDIERS,0])

 Nothing too bad: Blizzard from Ampharos can take care of Salamence and Florges can take Absol.

 Get the *Dungeon Key* up at the top of this room, then make your way back to the big hub room and use it to enter the courtyard.

 Step on the red tile.

-Beat the maids as you follow the path.
+!battle(["Hosanna",:SERVANT,0])

+!battle(["Helah",:SERVANT,0])

 Enter the ship and head downstairs.
 Then, talk to Patty in the nearby room and beat the maid.

+!battle(["Bebé",:SERVANT,0])

-Next, reenter the cellar and defeat the maid looking at a wall.
+Next, reenter the cellar and defeat the maid looking at a wall towards the east side.

+!battle(["Malla",:SERVANT,0])

 Return to Bonita, then head upstairs to get another *Dungeon Key*.

-Enter the locked door in the cellars.
+Enter the locked door in the cellars to get another *Dungeon Key*.
 After you see all of the scenes here, back in the dungeon, exit to the left.
 Back in the courtyard, head to the top door to confront Angie.

-Angie and Cera (Frozen Dimensional Rift Field)
--   Mamoswine, Level 83. @ Elemental Seed.
-    -   Ice Shard
-    -   Icicle Crash
-    -   Rock Slide
-    -   Earthquake
--   Beartic, Level 84. @ Focus Sash.
-    -   Play Rough
-    -   Low Kick
-    -   Icicle Crash
-    -   Rock Slide
--   Walrein, Level 85. @ Assault Vest.
-    -   Surf
-    -   Cold Truth
-    -   Rock Slide
-    -   Stomping Tantrum
--   Rotom Freeze, Level 83. @ Chople Berry.
-    -   Cold Truth
-    -   Discharge
-    -   Will-o-Wisp
-    -   Blizzard
--   Morpeko, Level 83. @ Elemental Seed.
-    -   Power Trip
-    -   Aura Wheel
-    -   Fake Out
-    -   Seed Bomb
--   Ursaring, Level 83. @ Life Orb
-    -   Ice Punch
-    -   Throat Chop
-    -   Return
-    -   Play Rough
+!dbattle(["Cera",:FAITHFUL,2], ["Angie",:LEADER_ANGIE2,0], "Frozen Dimensional Field")

 This one can be tough, but not as bad as our first encounter with Angie.
-Erin's Aevian Ampharos is good here, able to survive a decent chunk of the ice attacks and then hit back like a Truck.
-I would recommend starting with something fast like Zangoose on the left side and Ampharos on the right, then focus all your attacks on Angie's Pokemon (Mamoswine, Beartic, Walrein) to start, since they're all the most threatening.
-Once you knock them out Cera's three are easy to knock out.
+Erin's Aevian Ampharos is good here, able to survive a decent chunk of the ice attacks and then hit really hard in return.
+I would recommend starting with something fast like Zangoose on the left side and Ampharos on the right, then focus all your attacks on Angie's Pokemon (Mamoswine, Beartic, Walrein) to start.
+Once you knock them out, dealing with Cera's three is much easier.

 That's it for the Diamond Route!